PP-archive/learning-german-bot/var/preparing the KB for case government.md

 console.log(result);
 ```
-3. Copy the output to the knowledge base file
+3. Copy the output to the knowledge base to the file